brigitte tohm vTaHR wcOzY unsplash

 For more advice on preparing your log pile for winter visit salamander stoves.com who have some good advice about preparing for using your wood burning stove.

-Summary of where to find free wood for your stove
+Tips on where to find free wood for your stove

 • Get some fresh air!
 Walking is a great way of finding free wood